adityamohancse/Messenger-App/README.md

-Of course.
-I've removed the photo preview section to make the README cleaner.
-Here is the updated version.

 # 🚀 Messenger App - Real-Time MERN Stack Chat App

 A full-stack, real-time chat application built with MongoDB, Express, React, and Node.js.
 Features include live messaging, user authentication, and online status indicators.